KernFerm/bubs-bot-discord/README.md

    - (a) Right-click on the server name in the server list on the left-hand side.
    - (b) Select "Copy ID" from the context menu that appears.
    - (c) Click on your discord server name " example discord server " , click server settings , click roles , `READ` step (b) thanks
+   - (d) I use this for the bot so it knows what server to work in. this is very crucial part for the bot to work porperly in your server

 ### 🏃‍♂️Run the Bot:🤖
 - (a) Once everything is set up, the developer will run the bot on your server and monitor its performance.
 If you encounter any issues or have further requests, communicate them to the developer for assistance.